-- Cover the highlighted areas to prevent water damage when cleaning the engine. - Never wash or rinse the engine while it is running; water in the running engine may cause internal damage.
+- Cover the highlighted areas to prevent water damage when cleaning the engine. - In addition to the highlighted areas, cover the power distribution box, located in the engine compartment, when cleaning the engine. - Never wash or rinse the engine while it is running; water in the running engine may cause internal damage.